EgiKarakashi/skill-matrix/Diary.md

     -During those days i mostly worked and helped in the front end part.

     -I created some of the layout of the questions in the front end.

+-Admir's diary

+    -After we found a way to show all the answers and questions from hasura in the front end I used Materialized UI to design the front-end.
+Based on the type of each question we created a new design and a new way of filling the answers.

+    -After that I worked a little bit with the database because we found out that there was some mistakes.
+We worked to get all the answers that user checks in the front-end by using queryMutations , we are thinking to create a new table in database to post all the answers with the userid so we can calculate the score and the number of questions that each user has not filled yet.

+    -This is our next goal and by communicating with the others and by the help of our mentors we hope to finish this step by tomorrow.